railwayapp/docs/src/pages/deploy/builds.md

 If you have a language that you want us to support, please don't hesitate to [reach out](https://discord.gg/xAm2w6g) and let us know.

-We will also also build using a [Dockerfile](/deploy/docker) if found at at the project root.
+We will also build using a [Dockerfile](/deploy/docker) if found at at the project root.

 ## Procfile